Basic Models for Multibranch Organization

 In today’s global environment, an organization may have a hierarchic structure of subsidiaries or branches and complex multilevel reporting requirements.
 Such an organization may need tools for easy data consolidation, as well as better visibility into various layers of financial operations within the organization.

-MYOB Advanced supports multibranch functionality and provides multiple basic one-level and two-level models, outlined in the sections below, for implementing the most typical organizational structures.
+MYOB Acumatica supports multibranch functionality and provides multiple basic one-level and two-level models, outlined in the sections below, for implementing the most typical organizational structures.
 For more complex organizations, such models may be combined to implement any structure.

 Model 1: Organization with Centralized Accounting